 With this example, we're getting into some pretty neat uses of macros.
 We're able to use non-alpha-numeric characters as keywords in macros, which can help a lot with defining custom notations.
 Our notations are looking less and less Scheme-like (are you really still seeing the parens as much as you were when we started with Scheme?), and we're writing more sophisticated output patterns.
+More importantly, though, with the function-based representation of monitors, we've done something fascinating with macros: we used a macro to write a program.
+You can think of macros as programs that generate programs!
+This is where the real power of macros comes in (and where Scheme macros are significantly different from the macros you may know from other languages).

 Once you see how to write macros like the monitor macro, you're well on your way to really using Scheme to help you define custom languages.